webix-hub/docs/data/desktop/webix_remote_nodejs.md

 var result = webix.remote.save("12");
 ~~~

+Webix Remote defines that the client-side will get a promise of data first, while real data will come later.
+The *result* in our example is a promise.
+It allows avoiding delays in the page rendering.

 To process operations on the server, we need to provide the path to the server-side API after the *webix.js* file on the page.

 ~~~html